stellasphere/facerec.js/README.md

   - For an example, see [Using the recognizer](#Using-the-recognizer).
 - `matchOneFace(facedescriptor)`: Gets the label that is the most similar to the face descriptor that is provided.
 Accepts a Float32Array face descriptor, like the one returned from `facerec.facedescriptor()`.
 Usually used as an internal function, but could be useful.
 - `matchAllFaces(facedescriptors)`: Gets closest labels for all the faces that are present in the face descriptors that are provided.
 Accepts an array of Float32Array face descriptors, like the one returned from `facerec.facedescriptors()`.
 Usually used as a internal function, but could be useful.
 - `toJSON()`: Outputs the recognition model in the form of a JSON output.
-This can be saved and imported using the `FaceRecRecognizer.fromJSON()` static function.
+This can be saved and imported using the `facerec.Recognizer.fromJSON()` static function.

 ## FaceRecWebcam